|Team||Sauber F1 Team|

 Sauber created his Formula One team™ in 1993, after more than a decade of success in sports car racing including victory at the Le Mans 24-Hours and back-to-back titles in the FIA World Sports Car Championship in partnership with Mercedes.

-Equally important to the sport has been Sauber’s ability to recognise and develop young talent.
-During his sports car racing days, Sauber identified a young driver called Michael Schumacher and paid from his own pocket to fund the German’s 1991 Belgian Grand Prix debut.
-Other ‘young guns’ recruited by Sauber have included Robert Kubica, Felipe Massa, Kimi Raikkonen, Sergio Perez and, not least Sebastian Vettel.
+Sauber has had an ability to recognise and develop young talent.
+During his sports car racing days, Sauber identified Michael Schumacher as a star of the future while he recruited ‘young guns’ including Robert Kubica, Felipe Massa, Kimi Raikkonen, Sergio Perez and Sebastian Vettel.

 During the seasons 2006 to 2010 the team acquired “factory” status, as the Formula One™ operation of BMW, winning their first Grand Prix with Robert Kubica in Canada in 2008.
 Upon the Bavarian manufacturers’ withdrawal from the sport, Sauber bought back the company and it has since reverted to competing proudly as an independent outfit, with Ferrari engines.

 Recent seasons have seen a steady improvement in results.
 In 2012, Sergio Perez and Kamui Kobayashi scored podium finishes in Malaysia, Canada, Italy and Japan.
-Last season saw a slow start for Nico Hulkenberg and rookie Esteban Guttierez, but the Sauber car clearly suited the mid-season tyre revisions.
-The team scored 50 of its 57 season points in the last eight rounds.
+While in 2013, impressive development in the second-half of the season and some fine drives by Nico Hulkenberg saw the team score 50 of its 57 season points in the last eight rounds.